Deanna C. C. Peluso

+Deanna C. C. Peluso (born 1979) is a Canadian, educator in Counselling and School Counselling, musician, composer, music educator, author and researcher in Vancouver, British Columbia.
+Peluso's work centers on arts-based, relational, and culturally responsive approaches to school counselling and education.
+She is a Principal Faculty Member and Graduate Supervisor in the Master of Education in School Counselling and Master of Arts in Counselling programs at City University in Canada.

-Deanna C. C. Peluso (born 1979) is an American-Canadian musician, composer, music educator, author and researcher currently residing in Honolulu, Hawaii and Vancouver, British Columbia.
-Peluso combines her academic and experiential background in music, psychology, performance art, technology and education to fuel what is called a unique style of research that focuses on how youth engage in Participatory cultures, social media and artistic and musical learning.
+Her earlier work involved immersion in the academic and experiential fields of music, psychology, performance art, technology and education to fuel what is called a unique style of research that focused on how youth engage in Participatory cultures, social media and artistic and musical learning.